It’s funny how some of the most frightening and worrying car problems can actually be the easiest to fix.

 A simple clean of the MAF sensor could have your car running correctly in no time.

-Cleaning your MAF sensor is by far the cheapest solution to solving the problem and it’s very easy too.
+Cleaning your MAF sensor is the cheapest solution to solving the problem and it’s straightforward too.
 You don’t need to pay a mechanic to do this, I promise that even the least mechanically inclined can DIY it.

 CRC Mass Air Flow Sensor Cleaner

 If you’ve ever done any servicing, repairs or have ever been in an automotive shop, you’ll recognize CRC.